thinkjs/www.thinkjs.org/view/en/doc/2.2/model_intro.md

 ## Model Introduction

 During project development, you always need to manipulate data tables, thus involes CRUD operations.
-The model is just an incapsolation in order to facilite database manipulation.
+The model is just an incapsulation in order to facilitate database manipulation.
 A model maps to a data table in database.

 ThinkJS currently supports MySQL, MongoDB and SQLite.